broglir/pgw-python/Postprocess_CCLM/README_Postprocessing.md

 This directory includes python scripts to modify the boundary conditions of the Regional climate model CCLM with output from the scripts in the top-level directory.
 All these scripts can be run if the conda environment given in [pgw_conda_env.yml](/pgw_conda_env.yml) is used.

 If desired, the scripts can be run from the directory's master file [master.py](/Postprocess_CCLM/master.py).
-Currently, some consistency checks are advisable (e.g. hardcoded value for vcflat in lbfd_adapt.py)

 # Typical workflow